Back to all posts

 On the day of your appointment, wear comfortable, loose-fitting clothes that are easy to take off and put back on.
 Try to arrive about 10-15 minutes early so you have plenty of time to find parking, use the restroom, and fill out any necessary intake forms without feeling rushed.
 This is also a great time to start quieting your mind and transitioning from the hustle of your day to the calm of the massage room.

-Getting Comfortable: How You’ll Be Positioned
+How You’ll Be Positioned for Comfort and Safety

 One of the biggest questions expectant mothers have is how they’ll lie on the table.
 Don’t worry—you won’t be asked to lie on your stomach or flat on your back.
 Your therapist will have you positioned comfortably on your side, supported by a variety of pillows and cushions.
 This setup props up your head, belly, and legs to take all the pressure off your joints and lower back, allowing you to fully relax.